 Tislelizumab is a humanised monoclonal antibody, cleared from the circulation through catabolism.
 As such, formal pharmacokinetic interaction studies have not been conducted.
 As monoclonal antibodies are not metabolised by cytochrome P450 (CYP) enzymes or other drug-metabolising enzymes, inhibition or induction of these enzymes by co-administered medicinal products is not anticipated to affect the pharmacokinetics of tislelizumab.

-The use of systemic corticosteroids and other immunosuppressants at baseline, before starting tislelizumab, except for physiological doses of systemic corticosteroid (10 mg/day prednisone or equivalent), should be avoided because of their potential interference with the pharmacodynamic activity and efficacy.
+The use of systemic corticosteroids and other immunosuppressants at baseline, before starting tislelizumab, except for low doses of systemic corticosteroid (10 mg/day prednisone or equivalent), should be avoided because of their potential interference with the pharmacodynamic activity and efficacy of tislelizumab.
 However, systemic corticosteroids and other immunosuppressants can be used after starting tislelizumab to treat immune-related adverse reactions (see section 4.4).
+Corticosteroids can also be used as pre-medication when tislelizumab is used in combination with chemotherapy, as antiemetic prophylaxis and/or to alleviate chemotherapy-related adverse reactions.

 Tislelizumab should not be used in women of childbearing potential not using effective contraception unless the clinical condition of the woman requires treatment with tislelizumab.
 Women of childbearing potential should use effective contraception (methods that result in less than 1% pregnancy rates) during treatment and for at least 4 months following the last dose of tislelizumab.